cachung/GettingAndCleaningProj1/README.md

 colWithMeanSTD <- grep(".*(mean|std).*", names(finalData), ignore.case=TRUE)

 ```
-Add activity and subject columns to the list and look at the dimension of `completeData`
+Add activity and subject columns to the list and look at the dimension of `finalData`
 ```{r}
 requiredCol <- c(colWithMeanSTD, 562, 563)
 dim(finalData)